sammyutere/Auto-Discovery-Auto-Deployment/README.md

 Next you can check these key value in the vault server user interface, via its domain, vault.domain-name eg, vault.linuxclaud.com
 Enter the initial root token to login and click on the relevant links to see the key values that we created via the vault server terminal.

-Change directory to root main.tf, run, terraform init, terraform apply -auto-approve
+- Change directory to root main.tf, run, terraform init, terraform apply -auto-approve

 Use the sonarqube domain name to access the sonarqube server, on your browser, type, https://sonarqube.domain-name eg  https://sonarqube.linuxclaud.com

-Login to sonarqube server using the username and password defined in its module script, username=admin password=admin Change when prompted to username and password login credentials of your choice.
+Login to sonarqube server using the username and password defined in its module script, username=admin password=admin Change when prompted to username and password login credentials of your choice, it is suggested, Username=admin Password-admin123.

 Click on Administration tab

-Under Administration, click security, select Users, under Tokens, click the horizontal stripe selection menu, beside Administrator, in the new window that opens, Add Name (sonarqube) of choice and click generate token, copy and save the token, to be used later.
+Under Administration, click security, select Users, under Tokens, click the horizontal stripe selection menu, beside Administrator, in the new window that opens, Add Name (sonarqube) and click generate token, copy and save the token, to be used later.

 Under Administration, click configuration, select webhooks, click on create tab.
 Add Name sonarqube